nelsam/vidar/README.md

   - There are some frustrating, but difficult-to-solve, bugs lingering around.
 I squash them when I can, but some of the less annoying ones that either have difficult solutions or are difficult to reproduce regularly are going to be there for a while.
-- Support for Plugins (including languages other than Go)
+- Plugins on operating systems other than linux.
-  - I've built the editor with plugins in mind, but it's not quite ready to have all that abstracted away, right now.
-It'll get there.